Quantum-proof randomness extractors via operator space theory: Introduction

 Probabilistic constructions are interesting, but for applications we usually need explicit extractors.
 Starting with the work by Nisan and Ta-Shma~\cite{Nisan:1999kn} and followed by Trevisan's breakthrough result~\cite{Trevisan99} there has been a lot of progress in this direction, and there are now many constructions that almost achieve the converse bounds in~\eqref{eq:extractor_converse} (see the review articles~\cite{Shaltiel02,Vadhan07}).

-For applications in classical and quantum cryptography (see, e.g., \cite{Renner05,Koenig12}) and for constructing device independent randomness amplification and expansion schemes (see, e.g., \cite{Chung14,Miller14,Brandao13,Coudron13}) it is important to find out if extractor constructions also work when the input source is correlated to another (possibly quantum) system $Q$.
+For applications in classical and quantum cryptography (see, e.g., \cite{Renner05,Koenig12}), for constructing device independent randomness amplification and expansion schemes (see, e.g., \cite{Chung14,Miller14,Brandao13,Coudron13}), and for applications in quantum Shannon theory (see, e.g., \cite{Dupuis12,Berta13}) it is important to find out if extractor constructions also work when the input source is correlated to another (possibly quantum) system $Q$.
 That is, we would like that for all classical-quantum input density matrices $\rho_{QN}$ with conditional min-entropy

 where $p_{\mathrm{guess}}(N|Q)$ denotes the maximal probability of guessing $N$ given $Q$, the output is uniform and independent of $Q$,\footnote{Other notions for weaker quantum adversaires have also been discussed in the literature, e.g., in the bounded storage model (see~\cite[Section 1]{De12} for a detailed overview).}